MarkStringer/MarkStringer.github.io/_posts/2019-02-14-The_System_as_Imagined_vs_The_System_as_Found.markdown

+---
+title: "The System as Imagines vs the System as Found"
+layout: post
+---

 # The System As Imagined vs The System as Found

 So watching those Richard Cook videos from the Velocity conference really set me thinking.